goto40/mdsd/docs/item_lang.md

-You can restrict attributes to exist only if a certain (simple) requirement is fullfilled (e.g. a version field is above a certain value).
+You can restrict attributes to exist only if a certain (simple) requirement is fulfilled (e.g. a version field is above a certain value).

 With this you can - under certain